squeletec/dsl-hell/README.md

 </dependency>
 ```

-Annotation processor, can be standard dependency:
+Then you need the dependency on the annotation processor for your compiler.
+It can be added couple of different ways.
+Simples (but not exactly correct) is adding it as standard dependency:
 ```xml
 <dependency>
     <groupId>foundation.fluent.api</groupId>